circleci/circleci-docs/jekyll/_cci2/artifacts.md

 Use the following procedure to download your artifacts with `curl`.

-1. Create an API token in the application by going to [User Settings > API Tokens](https://circleci.com/account/api).
+1. Create an API token in the application by going to [User Settings > Personal API Tokens](https://circleci.com/account/api).

 2. Click Create New Token, add a name in the dialog box and click Add API Token.
 Name tokens to help you remember where they are used.